Chris Masuak: Biography

 In April 1992 Masuak formed a country rock and R&B group, Juke Savages, with Ferguson on drums and Paul Larsen on bass guitar.
 They released a self-titled CD EP in December.
 Ferguson and Larsen were replaced by Red Porter on bass guitar and Gerard Presland on drums (ex-Hitmen DTK), late in the next year.
 They released their debut studio album, Pagan Rites and Big Juju on the Road to Ascension, in 1994.

 Early in the following year Masuak worked with fellow Radio Birdman members to remaster and remix Radios Appear and Living Eyes for their CD versions.
 Alongside Masuak were Gilbert, Hoyle, Tek and Younger; Tek later recalled "we just realised it was pretty good to be together we've all stopped being psychotic, and we thought, 'Well, maybe we were a little bit hasty in terminating the association', because the music sounded pretty good, and we enjoyed each others' company."
 Radio Birdman reformed in 1996 for the Big Day Out tour and recorded a live album, Ritualism, which appeared in December.

 In December 2005 Radio Birdman recorded a new album, Zeno Beach (26 June 2006), with the line-up of Masuak, Hoyle, Tek and Younger joined by Jim Dickson on bass guitar and Russell Hopkinson on drums (on loan from You Am I).
 The group were inducted into the ARIA Hall of Fame in July 2007.
 They broke up again in 2010.

-Klondike's North 40 released their debut album, The Straight Path, on I-94 Bar Records in November 2007.
-It is a raw, high-powered romp amidst a series of rock and roll genres.
-Paying homage in part to middle eastern ragas, the album is essentially propped up by the truly superb vocals of journeyman soul singer Matt Sulman.
-Masuak continues to impress with finger work reminiscent of his early glory days.
-Bass player Red Porter creates a buoyant, yet maleable bed of groovaliscious solidity upon which the various talents of the band are highlighted.
+Klondike's North 40 released their debut rock album, The Straight Path, on I-94 Bar Records in November 2007.
+Influenced in part by middle eastern ragas, Masuak was joined by soul singer Matt Sulman and bass player Red Porter.

 Masuak re-joined a new line-up of the Hitmen in December 2007.
 National tours followed, including an appearance at Cherry Rock in Melbourne and an Australian run with Detroit punk rock diva, Niagara, as special guest.
 Masuak re-located to Spain in January 2010 with European tours lined up as guest guitarist with French band the Outside and Brazil-based Australian Simon Chainsaw, formerly of Sydney band Vanilla Chainsaws.
 Before leaving Australia he completed work on his album "Workhorse" which was released in 2011 on I-94 Bar Records.